femisan/Util/README.md

 For MRI users, you can use this util to read dicom data generated from 7T Bruker MRI,

-**Example**: after we export dicom datas from Bruker MRI, we save it to raw_data foldar,
+**Example**: after we export dicom datas from Bruker MRI, we can save them to the folder called "raw_data",
 ````
 + raw_data
 ++++++ liu-20200212_liu-20200212_stell__**E15**_P1_2.16.756.5.5.100.3611282843.14246.1581486821.87